Future-proofing workflows with Canon's PTZ cameras

 Two Canon PTZ cameras mounted on tripods directed at a person in red shirt.
 A few people in chairs watch the person perform.

-The RA-AT001 Auto Tracking app builds on Canon's intelligent face detection technology, automatically recognising and following people to keep them in shot.
-Auto Tracking is available as a paid upgrade across all indoor Canon PTZ cameras, including the CR-N100.
+Auto Tracking App RA-AT001 builds on Canon's intelligent face detection technology, automatically recognising and following people to keep them in shot.
+Auto Tracking is available across all indoor Canon PTZ cameras, including the CR-N100.
+The free-of-charge Auto Tracking App RA-AT001 Lite includes basic tracking functionality, with a paid licence unlocking the full version – complete with Multi-Person Framing, Face Detection Framing, Sit/Stand Framing and more.

 A Canon CR-N100 PTZ camera set up in a lecture theatre filled with students.